 The natural sweetness and tartness of the plums is just wonderful.
 Spreading this delight on a piece of toast or combining it with Greek yogurt are just a couple of my favorites for breakfast or as a late snack.

-One of the important things with cooking sugar free plum marmalade is to select plums that are “very” ripe.
-As they ripen, fruits create natural sugars and that is what makes the plums so natural sweet.
+One of the important things with cooking sugar-free plum marmalade is to select plums that are “very” ripe.
+As they ripen, fruits create natural sugars and that is what makes the plums so naturally sweet.

 One of my favorite plum desserts is my perfect Swiss Plum Tart, aka, Zwetgschenwähe.

 I hate to admit it, I think I’m addicted to Italian plums.
 This tart is lovely to look at and delicious to eat.
 It’s truly outstanding, scrumptious, perfect and easily one of my favorite late summer fruit tarts.

 Unfortunately, Italian plums signal the end of summer.
 The season begins in mid-July with the sweet Japanese varieties and continues through September with the classic European, Italian plum.

 Making sugar free plum marmalade is quite simple.
 I think the biggest challenge is having the patience to wait until Italian plums are in season and to find the sweetest, softest, ripest plums.